No Girls Allowed

 Author: Natalie Corbett Sampson lives in Hatchet Lake, Nova Scotia with her husband, four school aged children and a menagerie of pets.
 Her day job is a speech pathologist, where she loves helping children improve their ability to communicate with the world.
 When she is not working, writing or sitting in a hockey rink Natalie loves reading, photography and drawing.

-WITS LEADerS Connection: Look and Listen, Explore Points of View, Act, Did it Work?
+WITS LEADS Connection: Look and Listen, Explore Points of View, Act, Did it Work?
 Helping and Seeking Help.

 QUESTIONS AND ACTIVITIES